 After you have verified all of your records, you should point the domain to DNSimple by switching the domain name servers from your current name servers to DNSimple’s name servers.
 You will do this at your current registrar.

-This step is essential as it ensures that your DNS will continue operating during the transfer process.
+This step is essential.
+It ensures your DNS will continue operating during the transfer process.

-This means that name servers that are currently caching your domain’s DNS records will need to be given time for their caches to clear and to begin reporting the records from DNSimple’s name servers.
+Name servers that are currently caching your domain’s DNS records need time for their caches to clear and to begin reporting the records from DNSimple’s name servers.

 It may take up to 24 hours for changes to propagate.